 Smoke it properly

 Do not keep holding a Cuban cigar in your mouth, as it will cause the saliva in your tongue to wet the cigar.
 While not holding it between the middle and index finger, hold it with the lit section pointed downward.
 It will keep your cigar lit, and help avoid relighting.
 If you relight again and again, the cigar will give you a too strong taste for your comfort.
 Put it in a cigar ashtray, and keep the cigar rested not on the lit end but on its side.
 Do not ash it too often as it can make the cigar burn very hot.
-It is best to tap the ash off when you find that the ash is around 1 inch long. …
+It is best to tap the ash off when you find that the ash is around 1 inch long.
+Afterwards store it in a proper humidor for best usage later. …

 If you’ve ever built a product from scratch, you’ll inevitably have come up against the dilemma of whether to build it until you think its perfect before releasing it to users, or making a minimum viable product that ticks a few boxes and lets the users dictate the next iteration.